henzi23/Disaster_Response_Pipeline/README.md

 To run the project files copy folders (and associated content) app, data, and models to a single directory on your local machine.
 Be sure not to change any file names.
 From local command line (Anaconda environment suggested) navigate to the directory holding these folders.

+### File Descriptions

+Descriptions only covers files utilized by final product, thus files in the Preparation folder are not detailed:
+* data/process_data.py : Python script for ETL pipeline
+* data/disaster_messages.csv : flat file of messages collected from disasters (courtesy of Figure Eight).
+Used as input to ETL pipeline
+* data/disaster_categories.csv : flat file of categorization of messages from disasters (courtesy of Figure Eight).
+Used as input to ETL pipeline
+* model/train_classifier.py : Python script for ML pipeline.
+This script would use the SQLite database outputed from the ETL pipeline as an input (database not included in repo)
+* app/run.py : Python script to run web app

 ## Deployment